 In Hydro-Electric Power Plant mainly Impulse or Reaction Turbines are used to generate electric power.
 From the engineering point of view both have some differences in working or parts.
-Here in this article I am trying to share the knowledge with you.
+Here in this article I am trying to share the knowledge with you about turbines.

 2) In impulse turbine the entire water energy is first converted in kinetic energy but there is no energy conversion in reaction turbine.